Confined space atmospheric monitoring, PPE, rescue, and lockout/tagout

 - Trusting odor to detect hydrogen sulfide.

-- Testing only at the top of a manhole when gases may stratify.
+- Testing only the top of a manhole when heavier gases pool at the bottom.

-- Treating a tag as equal to a lock when the device can be locked out.
+- Treating a tag as equal to a lock when the device can be locked.

 - Forgetting hydraulic pressure and automatic pump controls during LOTO.